Jayaque

 Jayaque is a municipality in the La Libertad department of El Salvador.
 According to the 2007 census, Jayaque has a population of 11,058.
+The official population projection for 2021 is of 15,039.

-It covers an area of approximately 18.5 sqmi and has an altitude of 3215 ft at its highest elevation.
+Jayaque covers an area of approximately 18.5 sqmi and has an altitude of 3215 ft at its highest elevation.
 The Nahuatl place-name Jayaque, Shaycat or Xayacatepeque, translates to "Hill of the masked" or "Hill of the masks or of the enamored ones."

 History

 According to 21st century municipal records, the settlers of this site occupied the territory of Opico, but left the site due to "several plagues" at the beginning of the 18th century.
 In 1770, according to Pedro Cortés y Larraz, the village was home to 578 people.
 It has been a part of the Department of La Libertad since 28 January 1865, and was officially designated a city 18 May 1926.

 In the 1960s and 70s Jayaque was a vibrant town that served as the financial and educational center for all the other towns in the region.
 With the advent of political problems in the 1980s, the town lost its preeminence and became a more passive participant in the area's social, political and economic activities.
 It was not as significantly impacted by the Salvadoran Civil War of 1979-1992 as other communities in El Salvador and as a result, many people from more war-torn areas migrated to Jayaque and the surrounding areas.
 This wave of migrants brought with it violence and instability; gang violence continues to affect the area into the 21st century.